Your engine could easily overheat and you may damage your engine if you have not got the air out from the cooling system completely.

 If your test drive went well without any temperature peaks or other strange behaviours, open your hood and check your coolant level again.
 Check for any coolant leaks.

-- Raise up the front of the vehicle is the best way to get all the air locks out of the cooling system
+- Raising up the front of the vehicle is the best way to get all the air locks out of the cooling system

 - Anti-freeze is toxic and should be used with care